Registered with the state of Maryland, 1990; registered with the state of Oregon, 2007

 Section 2.
 The Executive Committee shall consist of the president, the president- elect, the secretary, the treasurer, the immediate past president, the executive vice president (non-voting), and the academic editor (non-voting).
 The Executive Committee shall, during the intervals between meetings of the Council, possess and exercise all of the powers and functions of the Council, provided full reports of all such proceedings shall be made to the Council.
 A majority of the voting members of the Executive Committee shall constitute a quorum.

 Section 3.
 The Committee on Investment and Finance shall invest the fluid resources of the Association under such limitations as the Council may set, shall report to the Council on such purchases and sales, and shall make recommendations to the Council on financial questions.
-The Committee shall consist of the treasurer as chair and three members appointed by the president, one of whom is the investment advisor.
-The investment advisor shall serve a term of five years, and the other appointed members shall serve a term of three years.
+The Committee shall consist of the treasurer as chair and two members appointed by the president.
+The appointed members shall serve a term of three years.

 Section 4.
 The Committee on Nominations shall submit to the Council in a timely manner at least four nominations to fill the three expiring terms on the Council each year, two nominations for president-elect each year, and two nominations for secretary in the year of the expiration of the secretary's term of office.
 The Committee shall also prepare a list of alternates to cover possible refusals.
 Upon approval of the slate of candidates plus alternates by a majority of the Council, the Committee chair shall work with the executive vice president to submit the slate of candidates to the membership.
-Members may choose to submit ballots by post or electronically.
 As appropriate, the Committee shall provide the president with at least one nomination each for executive vice president and treasurer.
-The Committee shall consist of three members appointed by the president, each serving a one year term.
+The Committee shall consist of three members appointed by the president, each serving a term of up to three years.
 One member, designated by the president, shall serve as Committee chair.

 Section 5.
 The Auditing Committee shall audit the financial records and statements maintained by the treasurer prior to the annual Council meeting and shall report to that meeting.
 The committee shall examine the financial records and submit a report to the Council at any other time the Council may direct.
 The president shall appoint annually an Auditing Committee of three members.

 Section 8.
 The Publications Committee shall promulgate policies relating to publication of The Journal of Heredity and any other publications undertaken by the Association.
 The Committee shall report its recommendations, including nominations for academic editor, to the Council.
-The committee shall consist of at least three members, appointed by the president, each serving a three year term.
+The committee shall consist of at least three members, appointed by the president, each serving up to a three-year term.
 The academic editor shall be an ex officio (non-voting) member of the Committee.

 Article VII.
 Finances